thanhn062/squire/README.md

     - Submitting a help request is not visible to other users.
 Tickets are only viewable by guardians, and further discussion can occur in a private DM or call.

 ---
-## Features

-- Create help tickets with `/help`, with customizable inputs
-- Guardians can respond to and claim tickets in a private help board
-- Once a ticket is resolved, an archive post is created with the details surrounding the encountered problem and solution

 ## Authors